 What to Focus On Each Session

-You can't improve everything at once.
+You cannot improve everything at once.
 Pick a focus for each shadow boxing session:

 - Jab day.
 Everything revolves around the jab.
 Double jabs, step jabs, jab to the body, jab to set up the cross.